Craft - Explore and Learn

 RAJASTHAN

-The custom of making hand-printed textures is widely practised in Rajasthan and is marked by the use of engravings of symmetrical and highly intricate floral and animal forms.
+The custom of making hand-printed textures is widely practised in Rajasthan and is marked by the use of engravings of symmetrical and highly intricate floral a... nd animal forms.
+Read more >

 Uppada Silk